How weatherproof are E-bikes

 Dan

 Well with all things, it depends on the bike.
 All brands and models differ on how well the company attempted to waterproof (or not) their electronics.
 My bike does not have a particular waterproof rating, however I have been caught in sudden rainstorms and not had time or place to take shelter.
-In these cases i hit maximum peddle assist and go for nearest shelter of any type.
+In these cases i hit maximum pedal assist and go for nearest shelter of any type.
 After the ride I wipe down my bike with a microfibre cloth and apply a bit of oil and an oil rag over areas that may rust or corrode.
 Also if your bike has an external battery make sure to dry it best you can before attempting a charge just in case of water ingress.
 I work on the following principles where possible:

 1. Avoid large puddles where possible